mbmaxwell/Survival_analyses_with_R/README.md

 # Survival_analyses_with_R
-Demo of how to perform univariate and multivariate survival analyses with R.
+For demo of how to perform univariate and multivariate survival analyses with R, visit https://github.com/mbmaxwell/Survival_analyses_with_R/.